inductiva/inductiva/tutorials/pinns/heat-2-PINN.md

 <div class="flex sm:justify-center sm:mx-auto">
     <img src="/assets/img/articles/heat_2_PINN/learning_across_epochs.png">
 </div>

-<span class="mt-0 block sm:text-center text-base">Fig. 5: Learning curves (in logarithmic scale) for different sub-domains.
+Fig. 5: Learning curves (in logarithmic scale) for different sub-domains.
 We can see that, even though all terms have different behavior, they eventually converge to exceedingly small values.
-Credits: Manuel Madeira / Inductiva </span>
+Credits: Manuel Madeira / Inductiva.

 You can see how the loss for various subdomains (the captions should be clear to follow) changes as training takes place.